-Similarly but possibly less clearly, the gesture in (26)a(i), b(i), c(i), involving a small (vodkastyle) glass, seems to trigger a presupposition about the size of the agent's glass.
-In particular, it seems to yield patterns of universal projection of none, as in (26)c(i).
-The presuppositional inference disappears when the gesture is preceded with have a small glass in front of him and, as in (26)a(ii), b(ii), c(ii), which is expected since his conjunct justifies the presupposition, so that the entire conjunction lacks this presupposition.
+Similarly but possibly less clearly, the gesture in (29)a(i), b(i), c(i), involving a small (vodkastyle) glass, seems to trigger a presupposition about the size of the agent's glass.22 In particular, it seems to yield patterns of universal projection of none, as in (29)c(i).
+The presuppositional inference disappears when the gesture is preceded with have a small glass in front of her and, as in (29)a(ii), b(ii), c(ii), which is expected since his conjunct justifies the presupposition, so that the entire conjunction lacks this presupposition.